Nora Roberts sues Brazilian author, cites ‘multi-plagiarism’

 “And — amazingly — it was just the piece that was missing from the puzzle of her life,” her biography reads.
 “Now that she’s hooked, she can’t free herself — and doesn’t want to be freed.”

 Roberts has taken legal action before.
 In 1997, she sued the popular romance writer Janet Dailey.
 Dailey, saying she under “immense stress” because of her husband’s health problems, acknowledged that her novels “Aspen Gold” and “Notorious” included ideas and passages from Roberts’ books.
-The case was settled out of court.
+The case was settled out of court and Roberts donated the damages awarded to Literacy Volunteers of America, now ProLiteracy.

+Marcelo Silva de Sousa in Rio de Janeiro contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.